 No, just the opposite.
 They make a great combination.
 Calcium and magnesium are the hardest minerals for the RO unit’s membrane to remove.
 So as the water softener removes those minerals, it helps the RO system extend the life of the membrane.
 Also, the sodium that you add to the water softener are easily removed by the RO membrane (up to 98%).

 Can I connect my reverse osmosis system to a refrigerator or ice maker?

-Yes, you can install your RO system under the sink and then using a 1/4 inch tube (will most likely need to be purchased separately) run it to your fridge or ice maker.
-For some of the refrigerators the water pressure will be an important consideration.
+Yes, you can install your RO system under the sink and then use a 1/4 inch tube (you will most likely need to purchase the tube separately) run it to your fridge or ice maker.
+For some of the refrigerators, the water pressure will be an important consideration.
 So before hooking it up, check with your manufacturer if the RO system will be able to provide enough pressure.
 An average pressure from a typical RO system would be about 2/3 of the incoming water pressure.

 The Bottom Line

 Reverse osmosis systems are one of the good ways for providing clean filtered water.
 By reducing the level of salt and other water pollutants it produces pure clean water.
 The reverse osmosis reviews of the filters we have mentioned are all based on the reverse osmosis system and they’re the best products in this category of filters.
 We hope that our best